Haydn-Martin/Haydn-Martin.github.io/_posts/2024-05-04-ML-in-the-Middle.md

 1) just generally fucked and riddled with tech debt
 2) not built to scale
-3) use outdated technology
+3) use outdated technology or
-or
 4) most or all of the above

 Meaning a few things.
-First, everyone is reticent to introduce new services and systems because these are a pain to integrate and these put more load/stress on the existing (now crap) infrastructure.
-Second, it's hard to justify committing resources to work on these problems given the tech debt and huge, looming work required to re-build/improve of the current infrastructure.
+First, everyone is reticent to introduce new services and systems because these are a pain to integrate and these put more load/stress on the existing (now fairly crap) infrastructure.
+Second, it's hard to justify committing resources to work on these problems given the tech debt and huge, looming work required to re-build/improve the current infrastructure.

 Small companies, by contrast, are building from scratch so can design their systems with ML in mind.

-At large companies, although their own systems are often comically antiquated and messy, specific teams of people tasked with dealing with specific issues, so there's no risk of the data science team doing engineering work.
+At large companies, although their own systems are often comically antiquated, specific teams of people are tasked with dealing with specific issues, so there's no risk of the data science team doing (all the) engineering work.

 ### Expertise

 They (large corps) can afford to hire these specific teams and *experts* to design and implement a system.
-Because although the mission might not be as honourable, the technology not as cutting-edge, and the use cases not as exciting, what they can offer are exceedingly-comfortable and superficially-appealing positions.
+Because although the mission might not be as honourable, the technology not as cutting-edge, and the use cases not as exciting, what they can offer are exceedingly-comfortable and superficially-appealing jobs.

 Start-ups have the advantage of working on exciting problems, with equity in a potentially-very-valuable business, and a chance to shape ML at the company in all the ways you want to.

 Scale-ups have neither of these.
 And consequently have trouble attracting top talent.
-They may have _some_ already at the company by luck, but it's probably fairly raw/junior, and hence will take time to properly deploy.
+They may have _some_ already at the company, but it's probably fairly raw/junior, and hence will take time to properly deploy.

 ## Other Thoughts